|

 Agave potatorum 'Ikari Raijin Nishiki' A smaller solitary rosette forming succulent that can be 14 to 18 inches wide with thick short leaves that have margins decorated with large teats holding small red teeth and a red terminal spine.
 The leaves have strong pale yellow to cream variegation along the leaf margin edged toward the middle with interesting blue-gray streaks.
 Plant in full sun to bright shade in a well-drained soil and irrigated occasionally to infrequently.
 Hardy to around 25° F. This really is a stunning cultivar with its interesting leaf coloration, described by Kent Houser, the "Agavemonger" as "appearing as if a slight bluish haze has been air-brushed over the variegation".
 It is sometimes listed as Agave verschafeltii 'Marginata' and often compared to Agave potatorum 'Kichiokan Marginata', which grows to about the same size, but this cultivar had broader and thicker leaves held in a more open rosette.
 We received this plant from succulent collector and grower Tony Krock in 2012, who got his original plant from Durham Botanicals.

-Information displayed on this page about Agave potatorum 'Ikari Raijin Nishiki' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Agave potatorum 'Ikari Raijin Nishiki' displayed on this page is based on research conducted in our nursery library and from online sources we consider reliable.
+We will also relate those observations made of this plant as it grows in our nursery gardens and in other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone who has additional information, particularly when they share cultural information that would aid others in growing it.

 |